muratk5n/thirdwave/en/README.md

 ---

-Strategic Petroleum Reserve is 714 million barrels..
-US consumes 19.78 mil barrels per day on avg; Month and a half worth of storage.
+Strategic Petroleum Reserve has 714 million barrels capacity..
+US consumes 19.78 mil barrels per day on avg, SDR is month and a half worth of storage.

 ---